 Apollo 15 was the ninth manned mission of the Apollo Project and the first extended-duration manned lunar mission.
 Falcon landed on the Moon in Hadley Rille near the base of the Apennines.
 Shortly after, David Scott stood in the Lunar Module (LM) upper hatch to photograph the landing area – a scheduled "standup spacewalk" to allow more detailed analysis of the surrounding terrain.

 For the first time, the liftoff of the LM was photographed by a remotely-operated TV camera on the surface.
 The empty LM was again crashed into the Moon following undocking to measure the impact with seismometers.
 Also for the first time, a scientific subsatellite was released into lunar orbit from the CSM; it transmitted data back to Earth for the next year.
-On the return journey, while about 275,000 kilometers from Earth, Alfred Worden went on a 41-minute spacewalk during which he was attached to the CSM by a tether – the most distant EVA up to that time.
+On the return journey, while about 275,000 km from Earth, Alfred Worden went on a 41-min spacewalk during which he was attached to the CSM by a tether – the most distant EVA up to that time.
 During it, Worden used handrails and foot restraints to complete three trips to and from the Scientific Instrument Module (SIM) bay on the side of the SM.

 During re-entry and descent, one of the three parachutes failed to open fully.
 As a result, descent velocity was 4.5 km/h (2.8 mph) faster than planned.

 |launch||Jul 26, 1971; 13:34:00 UT (9:34:00 am EDT)